stav888/Finals-Stav/01_questions/questions.md

 > Answer:

-RAG connects an LLM to real documents so it can ground its answers in actual data instead of guessing.
+RAG gives an LLM actual documents to read, so it answers based on real information instead of guessing.

-This reduces hallucinations and lets the model use information that is either private or more up to date than its training set.
+This prevents hallucinations and lets it use private or recent data that wasn't in its training.

-For example, in a support bot, we can use RAG to fetch the relevant customer record and the latest policy document before answering.
-The final reply will then point to real sources instead of relying only on the model's internal knowledge.
+For example: A chatbot answering questions about company policies without RAG might give wrong information from memory.
+With RAG, it pulls the actual policy document first, so it gives accurate answers with real sources.

 ---